qingyou97/val_edge_map/README.md

-I recorded the average metrics of this model on three datasets (BSDS, NYUD, MUTILCUE).
-After comparing with out of box, it was found that the fscore and accuracy of each dataset increased.
+I pasted the visualization results of 40 images into the images.
+I feel like generalization is not being checked, and the detected edges are becoming finer.
+Just missing some details.